pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 Conclusion
 ----------

-We could dig the topic further, speaking about about the function `ioctl`, detailing how the kernel handle the session, expressing our endless admiration for the great 70s look of the [DEC VT05][vt05] terminal...
+We could dig the topic further, speaking about the function `ioctl`, detailing how the kernel handle the session, expressing our endless admiration for the great 70s look of the [DEC VT05][vt05] terminal...
 But we should keep a bit for further articles, and there are anyway plenty of great resources already available if you are interested.
 To share a few:

  * [the TTY demystified, by Linus Åkesson][linusakesson]: Simply _the_ reference on the topic, that will also explain signals, processes, etc.